data-navigator/dggs-swg-test/README.md

 You can then use the shell command `conda env create -f environement.yaml` to create the environment.

+Activate the environment with the shell command `activate dggs-matrix` on Windows or `source activate dggs-matrix` on Linux/OSX.

 #### Requirements

 - Python 3